For Authors – Submissions

 Submitting

-Scholarly articles should be directed to the JFA‘s Acquisitions Editor-in-Chief, Novella Brooks de Vita at jfa.acquisitions@fantastic-arts.org.
+All submissions should be copied to Submissions Editor Tedd Hawks at journal@fantastic-arts.org.
+Scholarly articles are processed through the department of the JFA‘s Acquisitions Editor-in-Chief, Novella Brooks de Vita, jfa.acquisitions@fantastic-arts.org.
 Book reviews are solicited, however the journal’s Book Reviews Editor-in-Chief Mailynn Abreu Toribio may be contacted for information on books available for review and to suggest books for review at jfa.bookreview@fantastic-arts.org.

 PLEASE NOTE

-If you have submitted an article or other correspondence to the JFA’s acquisitions email and have not yet heard back, please resend your query to both jfa.acquisitions@fantastic-arts (dot) org and journalfantasticarts@gmail (dot) com.
+If you have submitted an article or other correspondence to the JFA’s acquisitions email and have not yet heard back, please resend your query to both jfa.acquisitions@fantastic-arts (dot) org and journal@fantastic-arts (dot) org.
 Thank you for your interest.